 - Staphylococci (Gk. staphyle – grape) are irregularly divided within several planes producing variable cell clusters; the latter in most cases resemble grapes.
 Various species of staphylococci cause suppurative diseases in humans.

-Bacilli cells contain spore that don’t exceed the width of microbial cell (e.g., causative agent of anthrax), whereas clostridiae spores protrude out of microbial body (causative agents of tetanus, botulism, gas gangrene, etc.).
+- Bacilli cells contain spores that don’t exceed the width of microbial cells (e.g., causative agent of anthrax), whereas clostridial spores protrude out of the microbial body (causative agents of tetanus, botulism, gas gangrene, etc.).

-Nevertheless, vast number of bacteria, bacilli or clostridia are separated one from another without regular pattern.
+- Streptobacteria and streptobacilli make chains of various lengths (B. anthracis).
+The vast number of bacteria, bacilli or clostridia are separated one from another without a regular pattern.

-- Vibrios (Lat. vibrio – to vibrate) are the curved rods that make half a coil and look like comma.
-Typical representative here is Vibrio cholerae – causitive agent of cholera.
+- Vibrios (Lat. vibrio – to vibrate) are curved rods that make half a coil and look like a comma.
+Typical representative here is Vibrio cholerae – causative agent of cholera.

 - Spirilla (Lat. spira – coil) are cork-screw-like coiled bacteria with twists of one or more turns.
 Pathogenic Helicobacter pylori belongs to spirilla.